 In this globally-based workforce with intertwined business relationships, the most effective and successful leaders will be culturally savvy.
 They will first understand their culture, the culture of those with whom they work, and adjust their style with specific strategies to bridge these cultural gaps.
 Although technology will continue to be an important element shaping the business landscape, those who understand how to successfully influence people across cultures will be valued and highly sought after by companies.

 Early in my career, I experienced firsthand being part of American business teams who left negotiations with Asian companies, either questioning how well the meeting went or being overly confident in the outcome based on their own cultural lenses.
-Only when we returned home to the United States did we learn that we had not made as much progress as thought.
-How can a team or even an experienced and talented business person successfully navigate these international waters?
+Only when we returned home did we learn we hadn’t made as much progress as we thought.
+How can a team or even an experienced business person successfully navigate these international waters?

 - Communicating: low-context vs. high-context

 - Evaluating: direct negative feedback vs. indirect negative feedback